Facets are one of OpenRefine’s strongest features - that’s where the diamond logo comes from!

 Things to know about facets

 When you have facets applied, you will see “matching rows” in the project grid header.
-If you press “Export” and copy your data out of OpenRefine while facets are active, you will only export the matching rows, not all the rows in your project.
+If you click and copy your data out of OpenRefine while facets are active, many of the exporting options will only export the matching rows, not all the rows in your project.

 OpenRefine has several default facets, which you’ll learn about below.
 The most powerful facets are the ones designed by you - custom facets, written using expressions to transform the data behind the scenes and help you narrow down to precisely what you’re looking for.

 Facets are not saved in the project along with the data.
 But you can save a link to the current state of the application.
-Find the "permalink" next to the project’s name.
+Find thenext to the project’s name.

 You can modify any facet expression by clicking the “change” button to the right of the column name in the facet sidebar.